Aerial View Localization with Reinforcement Learning: Towards Emulating Search-and-Rescue: Experiments

 \subsection{Main Results}

-In \Table{table:testdiscrete_uncorrupt} we compare \airloc{} to the heuristic random and learnable local baselines. \airloc{} obtains a higher success rate than the baselines, both in search areas of size $5 \times 5$ and $7 \times 7$ (\airloc{} is only trained in the $5 \times 5$ setting). \airloc{} and \emph{Priv local} have roughly the same runtime per trajectory, and note that all methods have runtimes that would be negligible compared to the movement overhead of an actual UAV.
-It is also clear that the segmentation model is crucial, which is in line with prior works that find that mid-level vision capabilities are important for high performance in RL-vision setups \cite{sax2018mid}.
-As seen in \Table{table:dubaidiscrete_uncorrupt_simple}, \airloc{} and the best alternative learnable approach \emph{Priv local} generalize excellently to an entirely new dataset.
-See \Figure{fig:visual-example-1} and the supplement for visualizations of \airloc{} and \emph{Priv local}. \\ \\ \textbf{Human performance evaluation.} The results of the proof-of-concept human performance evaluation in \Figure{fig:result_diff_simple} (left) indicate that our proposed task is in general difficult, since only slightly above half of all human controlled trajectories are successful.
+In \Table{table:testdiscrete_uncorrupt} we compare \airloc{} to the heuristic random and learnable local baselines on the test set of \emph{Massachusetts Buildings} (\emph{Masa}). \airloc{} obtains a higher success rate than the baselines, both in search areas of size $5 \times 5$ and $7 \times 7$ (\airloc{} is only trained in the $5 \times 5$ setting). \airloc{} and \emph{Priv local} have roughly the same runtime per trajectory, and note that all methods have runtimes that would be negligible compared to the movement overhead of an actual UAV.
+It is also clear that the segmentation model is crucial, which is in line with prior works that find that mid-level vision capabilities are important for high performance in RL-vision setups \citep{sax2018mid}.
+As seen in \Table{table:dubaidiscrete_uncorrupt_simple}, \airloc{} and the best alternative learnable approach \emph{Priv local} generalize excellently to an entirely new dataset. \\ \\ \Table{table:results-xbd} contains results on \emph{xBD-disaster}; these results are particularly relevant from a perspective of SAR-operations in disaster-hit areas.
+Columns 1-3 show that \airloc{} generalizes quite well from having been trained on an entirely different dataset (\emph{Masa}), which depicts non-disaster-hit urban areas, to disaster-hit areas at various other spatial locations.
+Results are however improved further (columns 4-6) if models are first trained on non-disaster-hit images from the same dataset (\emph{xBD-pre}) and then evaluated at different locations that depict disaster-hit scenarios. \\ \\ In summary, \airloc{} outperforms the baselines across all datasets and search area sizes, and localizes goals in fewer steps on average.
+See \Figure{fig:visual-example-1}, \Figure{fig:visual-example-main-2} - \ref{fig:visual-example-main-3} and the supplementary material for visualizations of \airloc{} and \emph{Priv local}. \\ \\ \textbf{Human performance evaluation.} The results of the proof-of-concept human performance evaluation in \Figure{fig:result_diff_simple} (left) indicate that our proposed task is in general difficult, since only slightly above half of all human controlled trajectories are successful.
 We also see that \airloc{} and \emph{Priv local} achieve significantly higher success rates compared to human operators.
+Details about the human performance evaluation are found in the supplementary material.